My name is Dr. Angie Ruppel and I have been a practicing veterinarian since 2003.

 In 2017, I helped one farm whose cat population had gotten out of control.
-I performed these low-cost surgeries working with the Northern Lakes Veterinary Clinic.
+I performed these low-cost surgeries working with the Northern Lakes Veterinary Clinic in Cumberland.
 It was after this that I realized how much I enjoyed this type of work.
 Helping the folks that are trying to make a difference in the overpopulation of cats really brought a sense of purpose to me.

 As of October 2021, Purple Cat has spayed and neutered over 12,000 cats.